How much is an emergency vet appointment?

 What it usually means is that most vets keep some appointment time free each day during their opening hours so they can prioritise any emergencies that come in.
 Then when they’re closed overnight or at weekends they'll either:

-• Have a vet working on-call
+Have a vet working on-call

-• Direct you to a separate 24-hour or out-of hours vet practice
+Direct you to a separate 24-hour or out-of hours vet practice

-If you phone your vet out of hours, there should be an answerphone message telling you how see an emergency vet near you immediately.
+If you phone your vet out of hours, there should be an answerphone message telling you how to see an emergency vet near you immediately.

 Emergency vet costs around the UK

-In June 2022 we surveyed 155 emergency vets around the UK to find out the cost of an out-of-hours consultation.
+In November 2023 we surveyed 51 emergency vets around the UK to find out the cost of an out-of-hours consultation.

 This is for the basic consultation cost to see a vet during the night.

-It's worth noting that you’ll need to pay for any treatment needed on top of the out-of-hours consultation cost.
+You’ll need to pay for any treatment needed on top of the out-of-hours consultation cost.
 This may be more than the consultation (emergency visits might need urgent treatment such as surgery) and prices will vary between providers.

 Although it's helpful to know the cost of a consultation, your final bill will be for the full care your cat or dog receives.